 Compliance finding based on review of policy, review of the training curriculum, interviews with staff custody and noncustody, review of training records reflecting all staff have been trained in 2017.
-Staff were able to articulate what specific actions they take to prevent sexual abuse and harassment in their assigned areas.
-Exceeds standards based on annual review of the PREA training as well as issuance of PREA quick books to all staff.
+Staffs were able to articulate what specific actions they take to prevent sexual abuse and harassment in their assigned areas.
+Exceeds standards based on annual review of the PREA requirements as well as issuance of PREA quick books to all staff.
+Regular contractual staff receive training about the PREA standards and requirements from their agency in addition to getting the same training that noncustody staff at the facility receive.